 The Peace and Social Concerns (P&SC) Committee identifies and facilitates activities that will generate awareness of issues, and encourage Meeting Friends to participate in peace and social concerns that relate to their own interests and life.
 The Committee provides the seasoning process to prioritize education and action programs for the Meeting, including support requested by Meeting Friends with individual leadings.
 P&SC welcomes additional members who share our interests and goals to be part of our committee.
 See our newsletters for periodic updates from the committee.
-In their updates, the committee typically highlights the work of one or more national Quaker organizations.
+In these updates, the committee typically highlights the work of one or more national Quaker organizations.
 See our Quaker Resource List to learn more about the work of regional, national, and international Quaker organizations.

 Here are some suggested volunteer opportunities that Friends may be interested in, as suggested by the Peace & Social Concerns Committee:

 Down to Earth Composting: Composting is a win-win-win for your family, your community and for the environment.
 When you sign up for a Down to Earth bin, you are supporting a community wide effort to reduce unnecessary waste in landfills, prevent groundwater pollution and reduce our carbon footprint.
 Compost puts your food waste to good use and nourishes your plants, which leads to bigger, healthier yields.
 Neighborhood composting is an amazing way to connect with your community and complete the natural cycle from garden to table and back again.

 Community Supported Agriculture: How to support local farms in the Northern Nevada area.

 Washoe County Parks and Open Space: Volunteer in the parks!

 - Northern Nevada Food Bank

 - The Reno Initiative for Shelter and Equality (RISE)